 “The classical legal tradition conceives of law as ‘a reasoned ordering to the common good.’
 The development of a recent theory described as Common Good Constitutionalism brings to the fore this longstanding tradition within jurisprudence to interrogate contemporary constitutional theory.
-Our focus is the relationship of Common Good Constitutionalism with the modern discourse around human dignity and religious freedom.
+We focus on the relationship of Common Good Constitutionalism with the modern discourse around human dignity and religious freedom.
 We query the trajectory of rights language with a concern for classical constitutional theory, a Thomist conception of justice, and the common good.
 Our purpose is to allow space for new theorizing about the future of human dignity as established in the Universal Declaration of Human Rights of 1948 in light of this emerging thought on Common Good Constitutionalism.
-For example, Adrian Vermeule’s forthcoming book Common Good Constitutionalism: Recovering the Classical Legal Tradition (Polity Books) has sought to argue that a more ancient legal tradition can offer resources to constitutional thought and to our understanding of human dignity and religious freedom.
-This departure point will offer scholars in this panel the opportunity to reimagine human dignity and religious freedom, and clarify how the classical legal tradition might address and provide possibilities for a reasoned return of the classical roots of the political and social order today.”
+For example, Adrian Vermeule’s book Common Good Constitutionalism: Recovering the Classical Legal Tradition (Polity Books) argues that a more ancient legal tradition can offer resources to constitutional thought and our understanding of human dignity and religious freedom.
+This departure point will offer scholars in this panel the opportunity to reimagine human dignity and religious freedom and clarify how the classical legal tradition might address and provide possibilities for a reasoned return of the classical roots of the political and social order today.”

 For the entire program and other information, see https://iclars2022cordoba.org/program/index.php.